uesu/mastercomfig-advanced-guide/README.md

 bind "s" "+back" //default "+back" bind "d" "+moveright" //default "+moveright"
 ```
-* now `blocky-textures w/ null-movement` will not be executed when changing other class
+* now `blocky-lightmaps w/ null-movement` will not be executed when changing other class

 #